25 Things to Know Before Moving to San Diego [2025]

 But before you pack your bags and head west, it's essential to do your research.
 This blog will be your one-stop guide to navigating the ins and outs of San Diego living.
 We'll delve into everything from the city's diverse neighborhoods and thriving job market to its legendary weather and must-see attractions.
 So, grab a cup of coffee, settle in, and get ready to discover what it's truly like to live in America's Finest City.

-1. Cost of Living Is Lower Than Other California Cities
+2. Is the Cost of Living in San Diego Lower Than in Other California Cities?

-Living in San Diego is pricier than many metropolitan cities, but cheaper than areas like San Francisco or Los Angeles.
-According to Payscale, the cost of living in San Diego is 44% higher, and housing is 136% higher than the national average.
-Depending on your salary, the oceanfront lifestyle and urban amenities may be worth the trade-off.
+Living in San Diego is pricier than living in many other metropolitan cities but cheaper than areas like San Francisco and Los Angeles.
+According to Payscale, the cost of living in San Diego is 44% higher than the national average, and housing is 115% higher.
+Depending on your salary, the oceanfront lifestyle and urban amenities may be worth the cost.

-San Diego rents come at a premium, although they're more reasonable than similar-sized West Coast cities.
-The median rent in San Diego has risen to $1,936 for a one-bedroom apartment and $2,426 for a two-bedroom apartment.
+San Diego rents come at a premium, although they're more reasonable than similarly sized West Coast cities.
+The median rent in San Diego has risen to $1,966 for a one-bedroom apartment and $2,464 for a two-bedroom apartment.

 You can use the 30% rule to figure out how to live comfortably in a one-bedroom apartment in San Diego.
 The idea is that you spend no more than 30% of your pre-tax salary on rent.
-For a one-bedroom apartment, then, you should earn an income of at least $77,400.
+For the average one-bedroom apartment, that means earning an income of at least $78,640.

 Those median income figures are different from the basic living wage.
-Living above the poverty threshold in San Diego requires $29.52 an hour for a full-time employed single individual.
-You'll need to find a well-paying job or start some side hustles to afford the nightlife, vacations, and restaurants.
+Living above the poverty threshold in San Diego requires $30.71 an hour for a full-time employed single individual.
+However, at that rate, you’ll need to find a better-paying job or start a side hustle to afford extras like nightlife, vacations, and restaurants.

 Sun, surf, and glorious year-round weather are within reach in San Diego neighborhoods.
-From pristine beaches to urban amenities, here are some of the best San Diego neighborhoods.
+From pristine beaches to urban amenities, some of the most desirable neighborhoods in California are here in San Diego.

 North Park

 North Park is among San Diego's most popular places to call home.
-Situated north of Balboa Park, this hipster enclave is walkable to several pubs and cultural spots.
-Parking can be quite difficult, but the trade-off of living in this San Diego neighborhood is worth it for creatives at heart.
+Situated north of Balboa Park, this hipster enclave is within walking distance of several pubs and cultural spots.
+Parking can be quite difficult, but living in this San Diego neighborhood is worth it for creatives at heart.

 Little Italy

 Foodies feel right at home in Little Italy.
-With plenty of excellent restaurant options, as well as the Farmers' Markets, which draw hungry locals and tourists alike, there are endless options for food and drinks.
+With plenty of excellent restaurant options, as well as the farmers market, there are endless options for food and drinks.
 This downtown San Diego neighborhood is one of the most expensive in the city.
 However, it's worth the trade-off for locals who want to live in the heart of its dining scene.

 Hillcrest

 San Diego's LGBTQ+ community of Hillcrest is lively and upbeat, with restaurants and bars to match.
-It's also just a quick walk to Balboa Park and San Diego Zoo.
+It's also just a quick walk from Balboa Park and the San Diego Zoo.

 Pacific Beach

 Pacific Beach is one of the breeziest and best neighborhoods in San Diego.
-College kids flock to Pacific Beach, which is why the area is known for its youthful party scene.
-You'll find bar-hopping, coffee shops, and beach-inspired food around the city.
+College kids flock to this area, which is why it’s known for its youthful party scene.
+You'll find bars, coffee shops, and beach-inspired food stops around the city.

 San Diego's parking is notoriously expensive and hard to come by, especially in more popular neighborhoods.
 You can hop on the MTS for bus and ever-expanding trolley routes.